raspberrypilearning/button-switch-scratch-pi/en/step_4.md

 --- hint ---

 Try using the code below.
-The highlighted sections show chnages from the original code.
+The highlighted sections show changes from the original code.

 ```blocks3
 when button (2 v) is [pressed v] ::hat extension